Northern Liang

-The Northern Liang (北涼 (Běi Liáng); 397–439) was a dynastic state of the Sixteen Kingdoms in China.
-It was ruled by the Juqu family of Lushuihu origin (a branch of the Xiongnu).
+The Northern Liang (北涼 (Běi Liáng); 397–439) was a dynastic state of China and one of the Sixteen Kingdoms in Chinese history.
+It was ruled by the Juqu (沮渠) family of Lushuihu ethnicity, though they are sometimes categorized as Xiongnu in some historiographies.
 Although Duan Ye of Han ethnicity was initially enthroned as the Northern Liang ruler with support from the Juqu clan, Duan was subsequently overthrown in 401 and Juqu Mengxun was proclaimed monarch.